 I was on the wrong side of the river.

-Unbeknownst to me, two roads ran parallel to that river, one on each side, and I turned too soon.
+Unbeknownst to me, two roads ran parallel to that river and I turned too soon.

 Being on the right road matters.

-Jesus said there are two roads.
-“Enter through the narrow gate.
+Jesus said, “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.”
 (Matt 7:13 NIV)